 Our first, Wine & War: the French, the Nazis and the Battle for France’s Greatest Treasure, is an international best-seller and tells the story of how French wine producers in World War II struggled to survive under the Nazi occupation.
+It’s been optioned by film-makers.

 Our second book, Champagne: How the World’s Most Glamorous Wine Triumphed Over War and Hard Times, revolves around World War I when nearly everything in that part of France was destroyed.
 Like Wine & War, it's been translated into more than a dozen languages and become a hit worldwide.